-Item 9 - Other Livestock and Livestock Products - Include in all other livestock and livestock are successful.
-The successful of the livestock and livestock products manure, beeswax, and any other animal products sold from "this place" in 1987.
+Item 9 - Other Livestock and Livestock Products - Include in all other livestock and livestock products manure, beeswax, and any other animal products sold from "this place" in 1987.
 Please indicate units used in reporting.

 Item 10 - Fish and Other Aquaculture Products - Report number of pounds sold and gross value of sales for each.
 Enter name and code